 If you notice, I've said that she can hold her own in any lane but that she is also a poor 1v1 character.
 Why?
 Sona is a good harasser and has excellent sustain, but there are few cases where she can commit to a 1v1 fight without Crescendo, and even with it attempting to duel an enemy is risky.

 For Sona the Blaster, we take a very different approach.
 We want to deal as much damage as possible, so the majority of your masteries will be in the Offense tree.
 We do dip into the utility tree for some mana regen, however.
 I do not have the movement mastery maxed because as an AP Carry you will end up using more mana more often, and so the mana regeneration is more important than the additional movement speed.

 I start with a Meki Pendant and a Sight Ward.
 Unless your lane partner is extremely aggressive and requires you to spam your healing just to stay alive, the mana regen from the Meki Pendant will be sufficient to keep you in lane.
 Once the lane has been pushed about halfway, be sure to ward the river to protect you and your partner from enemy ganks.

-After you acquire your Boots of Speed, a Tear of the Goddess and a Fiendish Codex are your next items.
+After you acquire your Boots, a Tear of the Goddess and a Fiendish Codex are your next items.
 The mana regen from the two items coupled with the cooldown reduction from the codex will allow you and your lane partner to stay in lane comfortably, while you may harass the enemy with Hymn of Valor without having to worry about the strain on your mana.

 Ionian Boots of Lucidity are my typical boots of choice for the additional cooldown reduction.
 However, if the enemy team is AP heavy, consider taking Mercury's Treads instead.